docker/docs/docker-cloud/migration/cloud-to-swarm.md

 Another difference in the *service stack* stackfile is that we removed the `lb` service because it is not needed in Swarm.
 In Cloud, the load-balancer was used to balance internal application traffic.
 Swarm has built-in load balancing with a native transport-layer routing mesh called the Swarm service mesh.

-In the following sections, we step through each service of [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"} and explain how Cloud source file
+In the following sections, we step through each service in [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"} and explain how the Docker Cloud source file
 ([dockercloud.yml](https://raw.githubusercontent.com/dockersamples/example-voting-app/master/dockercloud.yml){: target="_blank" class="_"}) is converted to the service stack target file
  ([docker-stack.yml](https://raw.githubusercontent.com/dockersamples/example-voting-app/master/docker-stack.yml){: target="_blank" class="_"}).
-We provide a simple version, that literally converts the target file, and an extended version that demonstrates more features in swarm mode.
+We provide a simple version, that literally converts the source file, and an extended version that demonstrates more features in swarm mode.

  - **Simple example:** Only includes the necessary features for the migration to work
  - **Extended example:** Includes some advanced features that improves application management.